lsst-dm/dmtn-021/index.rst

 :math:`\overline{\sigma}_1^2` and :math:`\overline{\sigma}_2^2` for each
 image (sigma-clipped mean of its variance plane; in this example 62.8 and 60.0 for the science and template images, respectively).
-The task then computes the decorrelation kernel :math:`\phi` from those three quantities (`Figure 8 <#figure-8>`__).
+The task then computes the decorrelation kernel :math:`\psi` from those three quantities (`Figure 8 <#figure-8>`__).
 As expected, the resulting decorrelated image difference has a greater variance than the "uncorrected" image difference (120.8 vs. 66.8), and a value close to